open-source-tabletop/cadence-wargame-system/collections/_modules/squadrons.md

 subtitle: A space combat game featuring fighter scale ships.
 ---

-Squadrons is a game of space combat between small fighter or bomber scale ships.
-Each player commands a squadron of around 5 to 15 ships, performing high speed manoeuvres as they try to take down their opponents ships.
+Squadrons is a game of high speed combat between small fighter or bomber scale ships.
+Each player commands a squadron of around 5 to 15 ships as they try to take down their opponents ships.

 ## Module Rules